 GDPR requires that the following good practice guidelines are followed in the collection of POI approved Email addresses:

 - Provide a statement of use whilst you gather details.

-- Explain what individuals' details will be used for.
+- Explain what individuals' details will be used for when requesting POI.

 - Promptly agree to opt-out requests from everyone, not simply those from individuals.

 - Have a plan in place to care for unwanted marketing complaints.

 - When you receive an opt-out request, keep a record of the individual or company (This way you'll have a report of who not to contact.)